What Happens to Your Body When You Cut Out Caffeine

 Your Smile Will Become Brighter

 If your teeth have been looking a bit dull lately, your caffeine habit might very well be the reason why.
 Caffeinated drinks like tea and coffee contain acidic polyphenols called tannins that can lead to staining and discoloration.
 Giving up the stuff may just help keep your pearly whites, well, white.
-For even more foods that can discolor your smile, be sure to check out these 15 Foods That Stain Your Teeth.
+For even more foods that can discolor your smile, be sure to uncover the foods that stain your teeth.

 While it may seem like a daunting task to kick caffeine to the curb, it's totally doable.
 Start with these simple steps to jumpstart your buzz-free life today!